 The Licensee shall operate the Licensed Systems in accordance with the national Numbering Plan unless and until the Authority, upon reasonable notice, prescribes a new numbering plan amending or replacing the initial Numbering Plan.

-The Licensee shall be required to facilitate the provision of Number Portability Service within their systems and be ready for implementation if approved by the Authirity as part of its mandate.
+The Licensee shall be required to facilitate the provision of Number Portability Service within their systems and be ready for implementation if approved by the Authority as part of its mandate.

 TARIFFS